-All sort of emotions must be going through your head right now and probably you’re falling asleep every night whilst you stare at your sparkling new engagement ring – smiling (or was this just me?!).
+All sorts of emotions must be going through your head right now.
+You’re probably falling asleep every night whilst you stare at your sparkling new engagement ring – smiling (or was this just me?!)

 Now breathe… It’s going to be OK!

-You are going to plan one of the best days of your life, and it’s going to be absolutely amazing!
-Your friends and family are already planning their outfits for your big day!
+You are going to plan one of the best days of your life and it’s going to be freakin’ amazing!
+Your friends and family are already sorting out their outfits for your big day!

-Need I say more?
-It is a good idea to sit with your now fiancé (yes, it’s OK to call him this every 5 minutes) and see what you both like for decorations, colour theme and maybe some alternative wedding ideas.
-You can also check some wedding reception ideas we’ve gathered from all the fantastic weddings we shot lately.
+It is a good idea to sit with your now fiancé for a chat (yes, it’s OK to call him that every 5 minutes).
+You can also check some wedding reception ideas we’ve gathered from all the fantastic weddings we shot to date.
 There are so many DIY wedding projects you could actually do yourself if you wanted to save up a bit.

 For more wedding inspiration and swooning, you can visit Junebug Weddings, Magnolia Rouge, Love My Dress, Green Wedding Shoes to name only a few.

-Is it going to be a large wedding with all your long lost cousins invited or maybe a more intimate event, with your dearest and closest ones witnessing?
+Is it going to be a large wedding with all your long-lost cousins invited?
+Or is it maybe a more intimate event, with your dearest and closest ones witnessing?
 If it’s an intimate wedding or an elopement, please, can we be your wedding photographers??

-Just like wedding venues, good photographers and videographers are booked up pretty far in advance, so you may not want to leave this to the very last minute (and no, you can not ask your uncle Bob to snap some photos of the day trying to save up some money!).
-Same with catering, florists, marquees , ceremony venue/church.
-Other vendors to consider are: wedding bands (might take a while to find the right one), invitations and paper goods, photo boots, bridesmaids dresses.
+Just like wedding venues, good photographers and videographers are booked up pretty far in advance.
+Sometimes up to 2 years in advance, as well.
+No, you can not ask your uncle Bob to snap some photos of the day trying to save up on money!